 Japanese Candlesticks in Forex trading are the most popular ways to formulate Forex Strategies.
 Now we shall look at how they came about and how to use and interpret candlesticks .

 Let’s calm down.
 Go step by step so that we don’t miss any bit.

 Candlesticks are really important and they play a big role on the forex market charts.
 To begin with we need to know what really a candlestick is and its origin.
 Are we ready?
 Thumb ups !

-The Japanese candlestick was an ancient method of analyzing markets which was used by Japanese to trade rice contracts.
-Candlestick charts were developed by a Japanese legendary rice trader named Honma Munehisa from the town of Sakata who analysed the markets basing on human emotions.
-It started in the early 1868 from the town of Meiji where Honma made great profits by using candlesticks.
+The Japanese candlestick is an ancient method of analyzing markets which was used by Japanese to trade rice contracts.
+Candlestick charts were developed by a Japanese legendary rice trader named Homma Munehisa.

-It was later discovered by Steve Nison from the office of the Japanese trader and he was the first to introduce to the Western region.
+It was later discovered by Steve Nison from the office of the Japanese trader and he immediately introduced it to the Western region.
 Nison understood the power of the Japanese candlesticks and not only did he fall in love with it but also took it as his companion of life.

 Now we know the real origin of candlesticks, Let’s now take a brief look at the true nature of a candlestick

 The shape and a body of the Japanese candlestick is not very different from the ordinary candles we use to light especially in our churches.
 For those who have not seen that in churches at least you have seen/used one at home.

 Anyways where you saw it is not important , you can run to next shop and ask for one to take a clear look at it.